 Sennheiser co-CEO Daniel Sennheiser, whose grandfather started the company, believes the HE 1 is the best pair of headphones one can buy “in the next 10 years”.
 A man with an eclectic taste in music, the co-CEO obviously uses this pair every day.
 He tells Fortune India that when one listens to music on an HE 1, “it doesn’t really matter what you’re listening to; it will always sound great”.

-This story was originally published in the May 2020 edition of the magazine.
+This story was originally published in the May 2020 issue of the magazine.